dobernike/expense-tracker/README.md

 # sync with GMAIL

-Service for read messages from your gmail, search mail to find airbnb confirm mail and add info to postgres DB.
+Service for read messages from your gmail, search mail to find airbnb confirm mail and add info to `db.csv`.
 For get information about expense and rented dates

 ## prerequest